 The creamy white, fragrant blooms of Belladonna Lily ‘Hathor’ unfurl from soft pink buds late summer to autumn.
 These long lasting flowers have creamy white petals and a golden throat.
 They make a top choice for gardens or pots, and if you can bear to pick them, they also do well in a vase.

 Belladonna Lilies are also known as Amaryllis or Naked Ladies.
 They are commonly called 'Naked Ladies' because their flowers emerge without the modesty of foliage.
-Once the flowers have finished, the glossy leaves emerge late autumn to winter and make a useful garden feature.
+The glossy leaves emerge late autumn to winter and make a useful garden feature.

 Belladonna Lilies thrive in any well drained soil and love to bake in the sun.
 Plant them in a sunny spot, water to establish then you only need bother if rainfall is low.
 They become dry tolerant once they are established.